Article VII Duties and Responsibilities of the President Board of Trustees Bylaws

 A. Qualifications and Appointment

-The President of the College shall be qualified by the Board of Trustees, based upon his or her education, experience, and emotional intelligence to guide, strengthen, and enhance the mission of a comprehensive community college of exceptional quality, in accordance with the Southern Association of Colleges and Schools Commission on Colleges accreditation standards and sound educational practices, applicable federal and state statutes and codes, and policies adopted by the Board.
+The President shall be qualified by the Board of Trustees, based upon his or her education, experience, and emotional intelligence to guide, strengthen, and enhance the mission of a comprehensive community college of exceptional quality, in accordance with regional accreditation standards, as required by the State Board, and sound educational practices, applicable federal and state statutes and codes, and policies adopted by the Board.

 The President is appointed by the Board, subject to the approval of the State Board, and shall hold office under the terms and conditions of a contract approved by the Board.